-Elgin Academy not only takes learning personally, but also understands the importance of cultivating strong personal relationships across a diverse student body—including international students from a variety of countries.
-When their friendships cross demographic divides, both visiting students and their local classmates learn to deeply value new cultures, customs, and traditions while gaining global perspective.
+Elgin Academy not only takes learning personally but also understands the importance of cultivating strong personal relationships across a diverse student body—including international students from a variety of countries.
+When their friendships cross demographic divides, both visiting students and their local classmates learn to deeply value new cultures, customs, and traditions while gaining a global perspective.

 We limit our program to only a select few international students each year to ensure cultural integration and language development within our intimately scaled classes, our required participation in athletics, opportunities to perform in the fine arts program, and intentional engagement with numerous student organizations, clubs, and social activities.